hezechen/hezechen.github.io/_pages/cv.md

 ======
 * B.S. in Civil Engineering, Zhejiang University of Technology, Zhejiang, China, 2012-2016
 * M.S. in Civil Engineering, University of Virginia, 2017-2019
-* Ph.D in Civil Engineering, University of Virginia, 2019-2023 (expected)
+* Ph.D in Civil Engineering, University of Virginia, 2019-2023

 Work experience
 ======